The Joyce experience is especially rewarding in a reading group environment.

 Everybody’s knowledge, no matter how specialized or obscure, is invariably brought to bear during discussion, and active and inquisitive participation from “beginners” has always been an essential part of the group’s success.
 Newcomers, veterans, late-comers, early-leavers, the timid, the talkative – all are welcome and encouraged to join us as often or sporadically as they like.
 Everyone, no matter how green is brought up to speed, and for the truly unprepared, copies of the texts we’ll be discussing are always made available each week.

-Over the years, JoyceGroup Santa Fe has made its way through all of Joyce’s major works at least twice, except Finnegans Wake of course, which we started reading about 20 years ago, and are about two-thirds of the way through.
-Presently we’re spending the first couple of hours with Stephen Hero (an early version of A Portrait of the Artist as a Young Man) and then top it off at noon with an hour-or-so of Finnegan.
+Over the years, JoyceGroup Santa Fe has made its way through all of Joyce’s major works somewhere between three to four times – except Finnegans Wake of course, which we started reading about 24 years ago, and have but half a chapter to go before we start it all over again.
+Presently we’re spending the first couple of hours with Ulysses and then topping it off at noon with an hour-or-so of Finnegan.

 You can read more about our history here, and you can get an idea of the pace we work at by viewing our chronology.